naupaka/esa_intro_vegan_2017/01-intro-basics/intro-basics.md

 MLM.raremax <- min(apply(MLM.otus, 1, sum))
 ```

 ## Rarefaction

-Rarefy BCI species matrix to the minimum number of individuals in any plot
+Rarefy MLM species matrix to the minimum number of individuals in any plot
 and plot the relationship between observed and rarefied counts (plus add 1-1 line)

 ```r